vinlok/vinlok.github.io/_posts/linux/2021-10-01-Linux-processes.md

 ![](2021-10-25-08-38-42.png)

+## Process termination
+- two ways:
+    1. voluntary : exit()
+    2. In-voluntary: Signal or due to exception
+- In both cases kernel does a do_exit() which clean up the process, mm, ppfd, signals and then invokes a SIGCHLD.
+- The PID of process is not immediately removed as the above clean up needs to be done.
+During this time, the process is in ZOMBIE state.

+### Reparenting:
+- If parent exists before child, then it needs to be reparented or else it will remain zombie for ever wasting memory.
+- Usually a process in processes Group is set as parent, if that does not then kernel sets init as parent.
 ### Daemon process:
     - Started generally as root or as special user
     - It must be started as child of init and not connected to any terminal.
+    - nohup can be used to start a process in backgroud and in this case init becomes it parent.

 # Virtual Memory for processes
 - The memory given to each user space process is called as process address space or virtual address space.
 It starts at 0 and goes all the way up to 2^32.